eclipse-pass/pass-documentation/developer-documentation/deposit-service/ds-configuration.md

 from NIHMS is a prerequisite.
 The email account that is set up should be represented by the value of `NIHMS_MAIL_USERNAME`.

 There are two authentication protocols supported by this service.
-A regular smtp login credentials and Microsoft Exchange oAuth2.
+A regular SMTP login credentials and Microsoft Exchange OAuth2.
 By providing a value of `LOGIN` or `MS_EXCHANGE_OAUTH2` for the environmental value, it will determine which type of authentication to use.
 If using the `MS_EXCHANGE_OAUTH2` authentication type, then `NIHMS_MAIL_TENANT_ID`, `NIHMS_MAIL_CLIENT_ID`, and `NIHMS_MAIL_CLIENT_SECRET` are required as well.